 None which will become

-You will need to do this for each of the numeric fields that might be missing.
+You will need to do a try / except for each of the numeric fields that might be missing or have invalid data.

 Place the CSV file in the